propublica/sunlight-congress/documents.md

 Full agency name.

 ***type***
-General category that idendifies it the file is a report, audit, etc.
+General category that identifies it the file is a report, audit, etc.

 ***url***
 The report's URL.